Advertisement

 An oncologist shares tips for healthy habits and precautions to help feel better and prevent infection during treatment for MBC.

-If you are living with metastatic breast cancer (MBC), you want to do everything you can to keep your body as healthy as possible.
+If you are living with metastatic breast cancer (MBC), it's important to do what you can to keep your body as healthy as possible.
 Working with a healthcare team is essential.
 MBC is a different experience for every person, and treatment is often an ongoing, evolving, and individualized process.

-Sandy D. Kotiah, MD, is an oncologist at Mercy Medical Center in Baltimore, Maryland.
+Sandy D. Kotiah, MD, is an oncologist in Baltimore, Maryland.
 Dr. Kotiah regularly treats patients with breast cancer, as well as colon and rectal cancer, lung cancer, blood cancers, and neuroendocrine tumors.
 She was named a 2020 top doctor by Baltimore magazine.

-Here, Kotiah offers some insight to strategies that can help people with MBC cope with fatigue, manage pain, avoid infections, and address the mental and emotional burdens of living with cancer.
+Here, Kotiah offers some insight into strategies that can help people with MBC cope with fatigue, manage pain, avoid infections, and address the mental and emotional burdens of living with cancer.

 What are some of the physical challenges that people can expect when they have metastatic breast cancer?

-Dr. Kotiah: With metastatic breast cancer, one of the struggles that people have is the majority of the time it's suppressing the bone, so managing bone pain can be difficult.
+Dr. Kotiah: With metastatic breast cancer, one of the struggles that people have is the majority of the time it's suppressing the bone marrow, so managing bone pain can be difficult.
 And metastatic cancer in general makes people fatigued.

 Why is fatigue such an issue with metastatic breast cancer?